starskyzheng/snakemake_ssh/README.md

 # snakemake_ssh
-Snakemake for multiple nodes by SSH connection
+**Snakemake for multiple nodes by using SSH connections**
+Snakemake in Slurm/LSF/BSUB cluster is officially supported.
+By using this script, you can also run Snakemake in SSH-cluster.

 ## Install
   git clone https://github.com/StarSkyZheng/snakemake_ssh.git ~/.config/snakemake/ssh